 Scanning Electron Microscopy Basic Operating Mode

-In its basic operating mode, scanning electron microscopy senses secondary electrons and X-rays emitted from the sample.
-The former provides very high-resolution topography, and the latter indicates elemental composition.
+The former provides high-resolution topography, and the latter indicates elemental composition.

 Backscattered electron emission is sensitive to composition.
 Energy transfer from incident electrons to the specimen produces X-rays characteristic of the specimen's elemental composition by energy-dispersive spectroscopy (EDS).
 Elements are identified on the energy-resolved spectrum of X-rays by their characteristic lines.
 Synchronizing the scanning of the electron beam with the readout of the EDS detector can generate elemental maps with micrometric resolution.
 Under well-controlled conditions, the composition of the specimen can be quantified with an accuracy of 1%–3%.